Due Dilligence

 Standards: ISO 10845-1, FIDIC Contracts

-An examination of the characteristics and design information of wind turbine generators is presented.
-The assessment is based on project-specific documentation and other relevant technical files.
+We provide a detailed analysis of the technical specifications and design features of your wind turbines.
+The assessment is based on project-specific documentation and other relevant technical documents.

-The primary objective is to assess the documented conformity of the turbine’s main components against internationally recognized standards, primarily the IEC 61400 series, as well as relevant EN and ISO standards.
-The review summarizes technical specifications, evaluates evidence of conformity from available documentation (Type Certificates, MTCs, inspection reports, type test summaries), and identifies any significant documentation gaps that hinder full verification.
+The primary objective is to evaluate the documented compliance of the turbine’s main components with internationally recognized standards, particularly the IEC 61400 series and related EN and ISO standards.
+Our review summarizes the technical specifications, evaluates evidence of conformity obtained from available documents (type certificates, MTCs, inspection reports, type test summaries), and identifies any significant documentation deficiencies that prevent a complete review.

 Standards: IEC 61400-1, IEC 61400-4, IEC 61400-5, IEC 61400-6, IEC 61400-24, IEC 61400-25